Gaius-Augustus/MakeHub/README.md

 What is MakeHub?
 ================

-MakeHub is a command line tool for the fully automatic generation of track data hubs[^fn1] for visualizing genomes with the UCSC genome browser[^fn2].
+MakeHub is a command line tool for the fully automatic generation of of track data hubs<sup name="a1">[1](#f1)</sup> for visualizing genomes with the UCSC genome browser<sup name="a2">[2](#f2)</sup>.
 Track data hubs are data structures that contain all required information about a genome for visualizing with the UCSC genome browser.

 Assembly  hubs need to be hosted on a publicly available webspace (that might be user/password protected) for usage with the UCSC